 Sprues，runners and gates fulfill the function of conveying the plastics melt from the nozzle of the injection unit to the individual cavities.

-While it is true that they may be reused in the form of regrind, their presence nevertheless means a reduction in the performance of the injection molding machine inasmuch as they must be plasticized in the barrel.
+While it is true that those plastic material may be reused in the form of regrind, their presence nevertheless means a reduction in the performance of the injection molding machine inasmuch as they must be plasticized in the barrel.

 With smaller parts，they may account for 50 % or more of the actual shot weight.

-The sprue may be considered the continuation in the mold of the channel in the nozzle.
+The sprue may be considered the continuation of the mold to the nozzle of injection machine.

-Single-cavity molds where the sprue leads directly to the molded part are said to have direct sprue gating.
+Single-cavity molds where the sprue links directly to the molded part are said to have direct sprue gating.

 Very often, the performance of a single-cavity injection mold is determined by the cooling time of this sprue.

 In addition to providing adequate cooling of the sprue bushing, the diameter of the smallest opening in the sprue bushing should be kept as small as possible and permitted by proper filling of the cavity.

 No universally applicable rules can be given here，since filling of the cavity depends on very many factors.